freenas/freenas-docs/userguide/install.rst

   archived reporting graphs will be lost during the upgrade.

-* **UFS is no longer supported.** If your data currently resides on **one** UFS-formatted disk, you will need to create a ZFS volume using **other** disks after the upgrade, then use the instructions in :ref:`Import Disk` to mount the UFS-formatted disk to copy the data to the ZFS volume.
+* **UFS is no longer supported.** If your data currently resides on **one** UFS-formatted disk, create a ZFS volume using **other** disks after the upgrade, then use the instructions in :ref:`Import Disk` to mount the UFS-formatted disk and copy the data to the ZFS volume.
 With only one disk, back up its data to another system or media before the upgrade, format the disk as ZFS after the upgrade, then restore the backup.
-If the data currently resides on a UFS RAID of disks, you will not be able to import that data to the ZFS volume.
-Instead, back up that data before the upgrade, create a ZFS volume after the upgrade, then restore the data from backup.
+If the data currently resides on a UFS RAID of disks, it is not possible to directly import that data to the ZFS volume.
+Instead, back up the data before the upgrade, create a ZFS volume after the upgrade, then restore the data from the backup.

 * The :ref:`Wizard` will not recognize an encrypted ZFS pool.
 If the ZFS pool is GELI-encrypted and the :ref:`Wizard` starts after the